Localizr/Localizr/README.md

 * Run `activator -jvm-debug 9999 ~run` for debug or `activator ~run` for release configuration inside the root directory

 ## Known issues
-* The SPARQL queries for fetching DBPedia information about a city does not work anymore as exprected.
+* The SPARQL queries for fetching DBPedia information about a city do not work anymore as expected.
 Often the result is empty.
 In big cities like Berlin it still works.
 * The EventMedia database we used for fetching event data is down most of the time.
 The authors seem not to maintain it anymore.

 ## Original team members